How Does Log4Net Compare To Loupe

 What is Log4Net?

 Based on the log4j logging framework started in 1996 by the Apache Foundation, the Log4Net .NET port helps developers filter and output log statements from .NET projects to a variety of outputs (usually plain text files).
+Historically, it has been a popular choice for .NET Framework projects.

-While the log files Log4Net produces aren’t too difficult to manage in a local test environment.
-In production, the sheer volume of logs produced will be too high to be of any use.
+While the log files Log4Net produces aren’t too difficult to manage in a local test environment, in production the sheer volume of logs produced will be too high to be of any use.
 Even if you make good use of it’s configurable filters, you’ll need a viewing tool such as Apache Chainsaw or Loupe (free) in order to make sense of this volume of data.

 While Log4Net is highly extensible via many 3rd party plugins, you don’t get any centralization or viewing capability out of the box.
 This is critical when your software is running on multiple servers or desktop environments.